openzim/python-libzim/README.md

 Wheels are available for CPython only (but can be built for Pypy).

+Free-threaded CPython is not supported.
+If you use a free-threaded CPython, GIL must be turned on (using the environment variable PYTHON_GIL or the command-line option -X gil).
+If you don't turn it on yourself, GIL will be forced-on and you will get a warning.
+Only few methods support the GIL to be disabled.

 Users on other platforms can install the source distribution (see [Building](#Building) below).